 Waitangi Treaty Grounds, Maori cultural performance

 BUT - we need them so that there is no misunderstanding if you decide to change or cancel anything.
 If you transact through this website then we will give you every chance to read these.
 Any quotes and bookings undertaken are done so on the understanding that you have read and agree to these terms.
 Please read here our Terms & Conditions for payment options and cancellation policy.

 We play fair and we know we play with people who play fair!

-Get in touch for your New Zealand holidays.
+Get in touch for your unforgettable New Zealand holiday.
 That’s what we are here for.
-Behind this website are real people who are at your disposal with expertise and passion for this extraordinary country place in the world.
+Behind this website are real people who are at your disposal with expertise and passion for this extraordinary place in the world.
 We know where to go as we live here – and we are looking forward to sharing our hidden gems with you.